 “Speak not of your mother, Eckle, lest she flog us both for your careless tongue!”

-The guardsman lets loose with a giant belly-laugh.
-Ren smiles beneath his shadowed hood.
+The guard lets loose with a hearty laugh.
+Ren smiles beneath his hood.

-Eckle, still chuckling, cycles a hand by his head, signaling the other guards to open the gate.
+Eckle cycles a hand up by his head, giving the signal to open the gate.
 “Let them in, let them in.”

 I’m puzzled at first, but then I see a pile of logs beneath the tower.
-If the gate came under siege, the guardsmen could prop the logs against the gate and keep the doors from buckling inward.
-The depressions in the bands are made for the logs, to keep them from sliding or slipping out of place.
+If the gate came under siege, the guards could prop the logs against the bands and keep the doors from buckling inward.
+The depressions in the bands are made for the ends of the logs, to keep them from sliding or slipping out of place.

 Ren walks forward and abruptly stops.
-I keep walking, but he grabs me by the shoulder and halts me in place.
+I try to keep going, but he grabs my shoulder and halts me in place.

-A man and a woman—up until now they’d been leaning back in a wooden set of chairs—rise to their feet and give me a mildly irritated but mostly bored look.
+A man and a woman—up until now they’d been leaning back in wooden chairs—rise to their feet and give me a mildly irritated (but mostly bored) look.